🔄

 The stuff inside the panel is what does all the work.
 Common materials include dense fiberglass, mineral wool (like Rockwool), and acoustic foam.
 While foam panels are often cheaper, they typically don't perform as well as panels made from fabric-wrapped fiberglass or mineral wool.
 These denser materials are simply better at trapping sound waves.
 High-quality Acoustic Wall Panels are built to last and provide consistent sound absorption, so investing in good materials from the start pays off in the long run.

-Consider Thickness and Density
+Does Thickness and Density Really Matter?

 Just like with insulation, the thickness and density of an acoustic panel determine what kind of sound it’s best at absorbing.
 If you’re trying to tame low-frequency sounds like the bass from a sound system or traffic rumble, you’ll need thicker panels—think two inches or more.
 For higher-frequency sounds like chatter, echoes, and keyboard clicks, thinner panels around one to two inches will do the job perfectly.
 Matching the panel’s thickness to your specific noise problem is key to getting the results you want.

-Look for Fire Safety Ratings
+Why You Can't Ignore Fire Safety Ratings

 Since you’re adding new material to your walls, it’s crucial to make sure it’s safe.
 Fire ratings tell you how a material reacts to fire.
 Always check for a fire safety rating before you purchase.
 The gold standard is a Class A fire rating, which means the material is highly resistant to flame spread.
 This is an absolute must for commercial projects and a very smart choice for any home.
 You can usually find this information on the product’s spec sheet or by asking the supplier directly.